absolunet/node-ioc-app/readme.md

  - [Modular structure with simple integration](https://documentation.absolunet.com/docs-node-ioc/en/1.0/architecture/service-provider)
  - Complete and powerful [Jest integration for testing](https://documentation.absolunet.com/docs-node-ioc/en/1.0/going-deeper/test) with a class-based approach, like [PHPUnit (PHP)](https://phpunit.de/) or [NUnit (C#)](https://nunit.org/)

 Node IoC was mostly inspired by Laravel and Symfony for the structure, as well by Angular.js for the dependency injection approach.
-The key that makes Node IoC a better platform to start with is that it is based on all the better things that have been made in JavaScript so far: it unifies the most popular tools and makes implementing them under a complex application feel like a breeze.
+The key that makes Node IoC a better platform to start with is that it is based on all the best things that have been made in JavaScript so far: it unifies the most popular tools and makes implementing them under a complex application feel like a breeze.

 ## Learning Node IoC